Financial-Times/node-health-check/README.md

   - `interval`: The number of milliseconds to wait between checks.
 Defaults to `30000` (30 seconds)

 Different types of check may have additional config properties.
 These are documented below.

+#### Check Type: Memory

+The `memory` type requires some additional configuration:

+  - `threshold`: The maximum memory usage (as a percentage) that is allowed before the check will fail.
+Defaults to `75`

 #### Check Type: Ping URL